zebbern/dosint/README.md

 # DOSINT

 DOSINT is an efficient OSINT (Open-Source Intelligence) tool designed for conducting various forms of dorking and reconnaissance.
-It streamlines information discovery through Google, SCADA-focused queries, Tor searches, and proxy-based reconnaissance—all within a single tool.
+It streamlines information discovery through Google, SCADA-focused queries, Tor searches, and proxy-based reconnaissance all within a single tool.

 ## Features